wireapp/brand/text/sample-usage/index.md

 * [URLs](#urls)

 <!-- /MarkdownTOC -->

-### In/on Wire

-Use “in Wire” to mean “in the app”, but “on” is more appropriate when you mean the platform as a whole: “let’s connect on Wire” and “look at the conversation in Wire”.

-Easiest to remember as _**in** the app, **on** the platform_.

 ### Account references
 People _“create an account”_ with Wire — they no longer “join”, “register”, or “sign up”.